Skip to main content

 Whenever you feel discomfort or pain, you give yourself a small dose of the medication by pressing and releasing the analgesia request button.
 As you release the button the pump will automatically deliver a measured dose of medicine.

 You are the only person allowed to press the button.
-This is because you are the only person who knows when you need the pain relieving medication.
+This is because you are the only person who knows when you need the pain-relieving medication.

 When you press and release the button the machine will make a beep noise; this tells you that you have used the button correctly.
 You may also hear the pump providing you with your dose of analgesia.